International Bass-Baritone - Master Clinician

 Jay Dean affirms that his central mission “is to provide life-changing experiences for the artists that work with him and raise the quality of life in the state of which he is a part.

-Joe is the owner and designer for JMH Media.
 Joe started his company in 2018 after he recognized a need in his industry.
 Having a website designed and managed can be costly and he knew there had to be another way for artists, small businesses and nonprofits to secure an engaging website and brand without breaking the bank.
-Joe strives to offer his services at a cost that is reasonable while providing a product that visually engages someone as soon as they encounter the materials or website he and his team have created.
+Joe strives to offer his services at a cost that are reasonable while providing a product that visually engages someone as soon as they encounter the materials or website he and his team have created.
+His clients include, Broadway Producers, Opera and Musical Theatre performers, nationally recognized opera companies, authors, various small businesses and artists from all over the world.
 Joe holds a an M.F.A. in Directing from the University of Southern Mississippi and a B.A. in Theatre Performance from the University of Mobile.
-His clients include, Broadway Producers, nationally recognized opera companies, various small businesses and artists from all over the world.
+Joe is currently the Senior Manager of Marketing and Communications for corporate company, CGi.